+A change in a contract of employment is like writing a new contract.
+An employer may not unilaterally change the terms and conditions of employment of an employee.
+This means changing the contract on their own without any form of consultation with the employee.
 An employer can change the contract after proper negotiation even if the employee does not agree to the changes.
 A change in a contract is like a new contract.
-To change the contract, the employer must give notice of the change to the employee and must attempt to negotiate the new terms and conditions with the employee.
+To change the contract, the employer must give notice of the proposed change to the employee and must attempt to negotiate the new terms and conditions with the employee.

-If the employer and employee/s cannot agree about the changes in the contract, then the employer may decide to go ahead and introduce the changes.
-If the employer then just accepts the new conditions and goes on working, then the new conditions become part of the contract.
+If the employer and employee/s cannot agree on the changes in the contract, then the employer may decide to go ahead to introduce the changes.
+If the employee accepts the new conditions and goes on working, then the new conditions become part of the contract.

-If the employee does not agree to the changes, then he or she can:
+If the employee does not agree to the changes, then the following options will apply:

-- Refer a dispute to the CCMA or Bargaining Council in terms of section 64(4) of the Labour Relations Act.
-The employee can ask the CCMA to issue a notice toinstruct the employer to restore the terms and conditions which applied before the change took place.
-The employer must comply with this notice within 48 hours of receiving it. - Refer a dispute to the CCMA or the Bargaining Council (if one is in that industry)
+OPTION 1: Refer a dispute to the CCMA or Bargaining Council in terms of section 64(4) of the Labour Relations Act.
+The employee can ask the CCMA to issue a notice to instruct the employer to not proceed to change the terms of employment or to reinstate the previous terms of employment which applied before the change took place.
+The employer must comply with this notice within 48 hours of receiving it, failing which the employees (there must be two or more) or trade union may embark on a protected strike.

-for conciliation.
-If conciliation fails, than that employee and other employees covered by the dispute may go on strike after giving the employer 48 hours notice of the strike.
+OPTION 2: Refer a dispute to the CCMA or the Bargaining Council (if one is in that industry) for conciliation.
+If conciliation fails, then that employee and other employees covered by the dispute may go on strike after giving the employer 48 hours' notice of the strike.
 Remember, individual employees may not strike but can only do so as a collective group.
-Individuals should refer a dispute to arbitration where an outcome will be adjudged.
+Employees are entitled to go on strike after following the correct procedures, even if they do not belong to a trade union.